Start here to access your online health record

 Is my information secure?

-Patients Know Best is compliant with the NHS network, so it’s just as secure as the information your healthcare providers already hold on you.
+DrDoctor and Patients Know Best are compliant with the NHS network, so it’s just as secure as the information your healthcare providers already hold on you.
 However, it's unique because it also gives you, the patient, access to your information via any web-enabled device.
 Patient information is encrypted (or coded) and only people who have permission to view your information can do so.

 We encrypt data in both transit (i.e. when the information comes in and out) and storage.